 - Virtual Career Fair FAQs

 We know that this is not the world in which you thought you’d be seeking an internship, graduating and finding a job, or making a job change.
 In the last few months we’ve seen unprecedented change to the workforce and labor market.
 In a short period of time the market has reinvented itself as entire industries have been impacted by the devastating effect of COVID-19.
 Seeking employment in your field or even an internship is different.
 The entire workforce has been turned upside-down, hiring freezes have been instituted across industries and sectors, and unemployment has risen rapidly.
 You may need to pivot toward working in an industry you did not expect to simply because it is the most viable option.
 It is also critical to take the time to develop your technical skills now more than ever.
+Earning an undergraduate degree can make you more marketable and increase your earning potential.
 The pandemic is going to change the world of work as we know it.

 Tammy Spenziero is the director of Career Services